indrasweb/expert-offline-rl/README.md

-## Expert Offline Atari RL Datasets
+## Expert Offline Reinforcement Learning Datasets

 A simple interface to [batch-rl](https://github.com/google-research/batch_rl).
 Expert data for all 60 Atari 2006 and 2 continuous control environments.